blefebvre/implementationdetails.dev/_posts/2021-01-03-adding-macos-support-to-an-existing-react-native-app-gotchas.markdown

 ---
 I first learned about the [React Native for macOS](https://github.com/microsoft/react-native-macos) project while investigating a claim I'd heard that _any iOS app_ could now run natively on Big Sur.
 Turns out I had heard wrong; iOS apps [can run natively on Big Sur](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-ios-ipados-apps-on-mac-release-notes), but only on Macs with the new Apple silicon (M1 chip).

 Fortunately, the folks at Microsoft had been hard at work on [React Native for Windows + macOS](https://microsoft.github.io/react-native-windows/docs/rnm-getting-started) which claims to enable you to run your React Native apps on macOS 10.13 (High Sierra) and greater.
-I have an app which has no mobile-specific requirements and a user base that would value being able to work on both iOS and Mac, so I decided to try it out.
+I have an app with a user base that would value being able to work on both mobile and desktop, so I decided to try it out.

 This post details some of the gotchas I ran into while adding macOS support to an existing React Native app.

 # Before you begin

 I'd highly recommend giving the [Get Started with macOS - 0.62](https://microsoft.github.io/react-native-windows/docs/0.62/rnm-getting-started) doc a read from top to bottom before attempting to add support to an existing app.
 It is short and sweet, and in a perfect world will give you a working macOS app in about 5 minutes.
-Worst case, you'll find out which dev dependencies you are missing and can get things sorted before beginning the process on your app.
+Worst case, you'll find out which dev dependencies you are missing and can get those sorted before beginning the process with your own app.

 Next, ensure your existing app has been upgraded to React Native `0.62.2` (the latest 0.62 release).
 At the time of writing the latest release of RN is 0.63, but the "Get Started with macOS" states the following: "** Latest stable version available for React Native for macOS is 0.62**"